 In recent years my career interests have focused on network engineering.
 Currently I work at Caltech as a network engineer for the Southern California Seismic Network.
 I design and maintain the routing and switching infrastructure used to collect real-time earthquake data from 300+ seismic monitoring stations across the state.

 I have been a curler since 2012 and serve on the Board of Directors of Hollywood Curling, Southern California’s largest curling club.
 I have competed in bonspiels (tournaments) across the US and frequently volunteer as an instructor to introduce the sport to new players.

 I lived in Fairbanks, Alaska from 2009 to 2016, for grad school and then full time work at the Alaska Earthquake Center.
 I miss the place dearly (yes, I even miss the cold dark winters) and am always looking for excuses to visit.
 I was born and raised in Calgary but I consider Fairbanks my second hometown.

 I am a runner, hiker, and walker, and move my feet at least 3 miles every single day.
 I have a car but do not like driving in Los Angeles and am frequently dismayed at city infrastructure that makes it difficult and dangerous for pedestrians and cyclists to get around.
 I dream of a future with far fewer cars.

 When I’m not moving my legs, I’m often found playing the piano, trying to cook good food, or improving my chess game.
-I'm an avid listener of audiobooks (free from the public library) and enjoy card/tabletop games from time to time.
-When there's not a global pandemic happening, I might be at a pub trivia night.
+I’m an avid listener of audiobooks (free from the public library) and enjoy card/tabletop games from time to time.
+Sometimes you’ll even find me at a pub trivia night.